shrumurthy-lab/trade-capture-service/README.md

 store a canonical audit record in an in-memory store, and publish the final, sanitized trade to an outbound Kafka topic for downstream systems.

-- Accepts trade instructions via CSV/JSON file upload
+- Accepts trade instructions via CSV file upload
 - Accepts inbound Kafka messages (`instructions.inbound`)
 - Normalizes and transforms data to canonical format
 - Produces platform-specific JSON
 - Publishes transformed messages to Kafka (`instructions.outbound`)
 - Stores canonical copy in in-memory storage

 The solution uses Docker Compose to manage the application, Kafka, and Zookeeper services for a complete, isolated environment.

 *******Getting Started*******